 [keyphrase] and [keyphrase] is WHAT WE DO | [Brand Name]

 In this case, the focus is on key-words rather than brand-words.
-You’d like to use this approach for pages that aim at raising the awareness for your website and relying on the text within the page to pull visitors deeper in the conversion funnel.
+You’d like to use this approach for pages that aim at raising the awareness for your website and relying on the text within the page to pull visitors deeper into the conversion funnel.

 Another option is to use this template